 About the Program

-The Federal Subsistence Management Program is a multi-agency effort to provide the opportunity for a subsistence way of life by rural Alaskans on federal public lands and waters while maintaining healthy populations of fish and wildlife.
+The Federal Subsistence Management Program is a multi-agency effort to provide the opportunity for a subsistence way of life by rural Alaskans on Federal public lands and waters while maintaining healthy populations of fish and wildlife.
 Subsistence fishing and hunting provide a large share of the food consumed in rural Alaska.
-The state's rural residents harvest about 22,000 tons of wild foods each year - an average of 375 pounds per person.
-Fish makes up about 60 percent of this harvest statewide.
+The state's rural residents harvest about 18,000 tons of wild foods each year - an average of 295 pounds per person.
+Fish makes up about 56 percent of this harvest statewide.
 Nowhere else in the United States is there such a heavy reliance upon wild foods.

 The Alaska National Interest Lands Conservation Act (ANILCA), passed by Congress in 1980, mandates that rural residents of Alaska be given a priority for subsistence uses of fish and wildlife.
 In 1989, the Alaska Supreme Court ruled that ANILCA's rural priority violated the Alaska Constitution.
 As a result, the Federal government manages subsistence uses on Federal public lands and waters in Alaska-about 230 million acres or 60 percent of the land within the state.
 To help carry out the responsibility for subsistence management, the Secretaries of the Interior and Agriculture established the Federal Subsistence Management Program.